25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Richa of My Ticklefeet

-Within the White Mountain region, be sure not miss highlights like the White Mountain Cog Railway, which will take you to the top of the White Mountain summit by steam train, stunning Kancamagus Highway, beautiful Echo lake, or Cannon Mountain Aerial Tramway.
+Within the White Mountain region, be sure not miss highlights like riding the White Mountain Cog Railway, which will take you to the top of the White Mountain summit by steam train, driving the stunning Kancamagus Highway, hiking to the view of beautiful Echo Lake (see the below photo), or checking out the Cannon Mountain Aerial Tramway.

-Definitely be sure to include Flume Gorge of your list of places to visit in New England.
-The granite walls in Flume Gorge are formations from the Jurassic times which have passed the test of Ice Age.
-There is a short 20 minutes boardwalk hike which will take you up, close, and around these gorge walls.
+The granite walls in Flume Gorge are formations from the Jurassic period, and there is a short 20-minute boardwalk hike that will take you up, close, and around these gorge walls.

 Where to Stay in White Mountain National Forest